Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-For stars in the range $\FeH\gtrsim-2.0$, there seems to be an agreement in the [$\alpha$/Fe] and [Ca/Fe] between DESI DR1 and the high-resolution estimates, also between their median values within $1\sigma$.
+For stars with $\FeH\gtrsim-2.0$ (on the right of the vertical dashed grey line), there seems to be an agreement in the [$\alpha$/Fe] and [Ca/Fe] between DESI DR1 and the high-resolution estimates, also between their median values within $1\sigma$.
 [Mg/Fe] seems to be problematic as the distribution is more scattered in DESI.
-Literature data also show a trend, rather than a dispersion in all the [X/Fe] at this metallicity regime.
-As also discussed in \citet{Theler20}, SNeIa seem to start to contribute to the chemical enrichment of Sextans at these metallicities, which can explain the behaviour of the [X/Fe] from the literature.
+Literature data also show a trend, rather than a dispersion, in [($\alpha$, Mg, Ca)/Fe] at this metallicity regime.
+As also discussed in \citet{Theler20}, SNe Ia seem to start to contribute to the chemical enrichment of Sextans at these metallicities, which can explain the behaviour of the [X/Fe] from the literature.
+The slope at [Fe/H]~$\gtrsim-2.0$ is shallower for Ca than Mg, which is also expected in the SN~Ia nucleosynthesis \citep{Kobayashi20b}.
 The position of the $\alpha-$knee at such \FeH{} is similar to those of other DGs \citep[$-2.5\lesssim\FeH\lesssim-1.5$, e.g.][]{Tolstoy09,Venn12,Hendricks14,Norris17,Reichert20,Theler20,Sestito23Umi,Vitali25}.
-In DGs, the onset of SNeIa happens at lower \FeH{} than in the Milky Way, as the retention of metals in these relatively low-mass systems is less efficient than in the Galaxy \citep[e.g.][]{Venn04,Tolstoy09,Haywood2013,Kobayashi20b}.
+In DGs, the onset of SNe~Ia happens at lower \FeH{} than in the Milky Way, as the retention of metals in these relatively low-mass systems is less efficient than in the Galaxy \citep[e.g.][]{Venn04,Tolstoy09,Haywood2013,Kobayashi20b}.

-For $\FeH\lesssim-2.0$, DESI values also show an unrealistic scatter in all the three left panels (up to $\sim2.3$~dex for [Mg/Fe]).
-The extremely high or low values in [($\alpha$, Mg, Ca)/Fe] extracted by DESI DR1 in the very metal-poor regime are inconsistent with the GCE model and also the high-resolution literature data (except for 3 stars discussed below).
+For $\FeH\lesssim-2.0$ (on the left of the vertical dashed grey line), DESI values show an unrealistic scatter in all the three left panels (up to $\sim1.5$~dex for [Mg/Fe]).
+The extremely high or low values in [($\alpha$, Mg, Ca)/Fe] extracted by DESI DR1 in the very metal-poor regime are inconsistent with the GCE model and also the high-resolution literature data (except for 3 high-$\alpha$ stars, see more discussion in Appendix~\ref{AppSex}).
 In addition, the median values of [X/Fe] increases as metallicity decreases (right panels), presenting a strong anticorrelation.
-The median values from DESI are systematically higher and with a steeper slope than the literature median values.
+The median values from DESI (blue circles) are systematically higher and with a steeper slope than the literature median values (black circles).
 The large scatter of [X/Fe] (especially for Mg), the numerous stars with extreme [X/Fe], and the strong anticorrelation with metallicity would imply extreme caution for any physical interpretation of the DESI elemental abundances at the lowest metallicities.